 - The administration of certain parenteral medicines such as adrenaline that can be administered in an emergency without the directions of a prescriber.

 - In occupational health settings, the legislation allows for the supply and/or administration of medicines specified in a written instruction signed by a medical practitioner.
-See the section on medicines optimisation under the RCN advice on occupational health nursing skills and role development.
+See the section on medicines optimisation on our occupational health nursing skills and role development page.